schneems/schneems/_posts/2017-09-27-gaijin-guide-to-rubykaigi.md

 You will likely go somewhere and be confused, or you will take the wrong train, or you will do the wrong thing.
 It’s a trip and you’re in a foreign country, it’s part of the experience.
 While you should be respectful, don’t be too worried about looking foolish.

 I know I wrote a lot about “do this” and “don’t do that” but I think the most important part is to show up, have a good attitude, and appreciate the Japanese Ruby community.
-Thank you for reading ありがとうございますいます!
+Thank you for reading ありがとうございます!

 If you liked this post you may enjoy my recap of [RubyKaigi 2017 Day 1](https://schneems.com/2017/09/27/rubykaigi-2017-day-1/).